Overview

 Timeframe: 2–4 weeks after ACAT assessment

-Following the ACAT assessment, will send a formal support plan by post and make it available in your My Aged Care online account.
+Following the ACAT assessment, My Aged Care will send a formal support plan by post and make it available in your My Aged Care online account.
 The support plan documents the assessed care needs, the types of care approved, and any specific recommendations from the ACAT team.

 Read the support plan carefully.
 Note the ACAT reference number — you will need it when approaching residential care providers.
 If anything in the plan seems incorrect or incomplete, you can request a review by calling My Aged Care.